 11 Volunteers in Training- Firefighters

 17 Support Group (four interested residents considering coming on board)

 On 3/12/21 we submitted our grant request to FEMA for the SAFER program funding for staffing.
 If awarded, which we are hopeful, the grant would provide the ability for us to fund six full time positions for round the clock staffing for the next 3-4 years.
 Awards will be announced in September 2021.

 We have also submitted three additional grants (2 regional, 1 District) to FEMA for various equipment.
 Regional grants have been requested with our sister districts for the purchase of new, state of the art breathing apparatus and updated mobile radios, portable radios and pagers.
-District equipment includes vehicle extrication equipment, a washing machine for contaminate safety gear and a replacement breathing air compressor.
+District equipment includes vehicle extrication equipment, a washing machine for contaminated safety gear and a replacement breathing air compressor.

 SSD/Strike Team Invoice Update:

 Attached is the latest update of invoices, breakdown of expenses and revenue generated by fire engine and SSD out of District fire deployments.
-We have recently received a payment for $114,000 for more than one incident, which we cannot identify at this time.
-I have placed a call to the Forest Service (where the payment came from) and hope to have the information and spreadsheet updated at the time of the Board meeting.
+We have recently received a payment for $90,321 for six incidents (SSD).
+The payment for the fire engine/crew deployments are all paid now (4 incidents).
+Only SSD related invoices and payments remain.
 I will continue to keep the Board updated each month as payments arrive.
-I do not anticipate all invoices to be paid until June or July.
+I do not anticipate all invoices to be paid until late June or July.

 The District is seeking volunteers of all types.
 If you have the desire to contribute your skills and talents to help your community, we have a place for you.
 Please visit our website, www.mfpd.us.